 Before reviewing everything that happened in the gala, let's first take a moment to appreciate the best sartorial efforts on the red carpet.
 These ladies looked incredible and deserve to take home a statuette for their gowns alone!

-You might also like: The Best Dressed Stars From The Oscars 2017
+You might also like: Oscars 2017: The Best Dressed Stars From Last Night's Ceremony

 The Oscars 2017